polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/core/executor.md

 ### Execution Strategy

-Before runtime execution begins, the Substrate client chooses which runtime execution environment should be used.
+Before runtime execution begins, the Substrate client proposes which runtime execution environment should be used.
 This is controlled by the execution strategy, which can be configured for the different parts of the blockchain execution process.
 The strategies are: